sergevs/abt/README.md

 While ready to use abt packages are provided at [release page](https://github.com/sergevs/abt/releases/latest) and can be installed on a host or VM, the recommended way is to use prepared docker images.

-1. Install and configure docker with non root access for the user which will build packages.
+1. Install and configure docker with non-root access for the user which will build packages.
+Please refer to appropriate for your OS documentation.
 Verify installation:
    ```shell
    docker run --rm -it hello-world
    ```